 “We were driving past, it was either Saturday night or Sunday night or Monday night .. we saw cars parked on the driveway… at least 5 or 6 cars.”

 Or could it perhaps have been Tuesday night or Wednesday night?
 Nobody believes that this lady was doing anything but telling the truth to the very best of her recollection, by then more than five years after the murders.
 Equally, however, it was clear that in the circumstances what she said carried little evidential weight and had to be disregarded.
-Indeed, prosecutor Jim Updike asked her no further questions, understandable bemusement written all over his face.
+Indeed, it appears that prosecutor Jim Updike asked her no further questions, understandable bemusement written all over his face.

 It’s difficult to know what Sizemore was hoping to establish by resurrecting this muddled testimony.
 Over time we’ve gone from one to two and then three murderers, the claims becoming more desperate with every new recitation.
-And note that Mrs Dance mentioned at least 5 or 6 cars – so possibly more.
+And note that Mrs Bass mentioned at least 5 or 6 cars – so possibly more.
 Just how many murderers are we now expected to contemplate?
 It sounds like a bizarre murder party dreamt up by a satirist – a black comedy in which a large group of people are running around the house with knives stabbing at one another.

 However, there remains a very plausible alternative to Sizemore’s misleading claim, albeit one which doesn’t help Soering in the least.
-Given her confusion about the days of the week, it is quite possible that Jean Dance actually went past the Haysoms’ driveway after the murders had been discovered, and that what she saw were police vehicles in the drive, in addition to the Haysoms’ car and van.
+Given her confusion about the days of the week, it is quite possible that Jean Bass actually went past the Haysoms’ driveway after the murders had been discovered, and that what she saw were police vehicles in the drive, in addition to the Haysoms’ car and van.
 That, at least, would make sense.

 Still, it’s hardly corroboration of Soering’s (and Sizemore’s) theory, is it?